-A. Nothing in this chapter is intended to curtail, modify or otherwise circumvent the application of the Alaska Statutes to any conduct involving bribery or other offenses against public administration.

-B. City "officers" as defined by Alaska Statutes Chapter 39.50 are exempt from making the financial disclosures required by that statute.
-(Ord.
-22-09 § 1; prior code § 8A-9)
+- A. Nothing in this chapter is intended to curtail, modify or otherwise circumvent the application of the Alaska Statutes to any conduct involving bribery or other offenses against public administration. - B. City "officers" as defined by Alaska Statutes Chapter 39.50 are exempt from making the financial disclosures required by that statute.
+(Prior code § 8A-9)